The Science Curriculum is organised to ensure that all pupils:

 Working scientifically focuses on the key aspects of scientific enquiry which enable pupils to investigate and answer scientific questions.
 Children will experience a good range of scientific enquiries using both indoors and outdoors throughout the year.

 Throughout the teaching of Science children will be exposed to a range of scientific vocabulary and the expectation is that they acquire this specific language using concrete apparatus and real life situation.

-In addition to science lessons within school, as the science subject leader, I encourage visits and invite visitors into school so that the children can participate in a range of first hand experiences such as hatching eggs in EYFS, the “Wild Road Show,” which involve the children handing a range of wildlife such as snakes and the bearded dragons to support their learning about the Rainforest, habitats, adaptation and evolution.
-We have also have trips to various farms, aquariums and zoos.
+In addition to science lessons, visitors are invited into school so that the children can participate in a range of first hand experiences such as hatching eggs in EYFS, the “Wild Road Show,” which involve the children handing a range of wildlife such as snakes and the bearded dragons to support their learning about the Rainforest, habitats, adaptation and evolution.
+Portable Planetarium delivered shows which teach children all about the incredible world of space.
+We also have trips to various farms, aquariums and zoos.

 Where possible science is linked closely to the themes that are being taught so that application of cross curricular skills can be applied.
 The afore mentioned are examples of how we enhanced our children’s cultural capital and combat barriers to learning.